juntylpro1/secure-enterprise/config-stack.md

 ## Creating the stack definition by using the CLI
 {: #create-stack-definition-cli}

+To onboard your deployable architecture stack to a private catalog, you must create a stack definition.
+It defines how the member deployable architectures within the stack relate to each other.
+Provide this information so users can deploy the entire stack successfully when they add it to a project from the private catalog.

 The stack definition contains inputs and outputs at the stack level that can be referenced in the member deployable architectures within the stack.
-You can also include references between members of the stack, which links the member deployable architectures together:
+You can also include references between members of the stack, which links the member deployable architectures together for users.
+Include inputs that require a specific value or reference to deploy the entire stack successfully.

 ![A diagram of a deployable architecture stack.
 Three input values are defined at the stack level, a prefix, an ssh_key, and an ssh_private_key.
 The test-slz architecture within the stack references the prefix and ssh_key as two of its input values.
 While the custom-apache architecture within the stack references an output from test-slz as one of its inputs, along with the ssh_private_key from the stack level.](images/apache-stack.svg "A deployable architecture stack with references"){: caption="Figure 1.
 A deployable architecture stack with references" caption-side="bottom"}